shorisrip/one-click-k8/README.md

     - [rke] -> Node where rke and kubectl will be installed

 * ##### To customize the k8 deployment parameters
-    - Copy the file ```roles/rke_role/vars/main.yml``` to pwd , edit and pass as variable file whilee running the playbook.
+    - Copy the file ```roles/rke_role/vars/main.yml``` to pwd , edit and pass as variable file while running the playbook.

 # Known limitations